Tawnygoody/Tarmachan/TESTING.md

 23. As a site owner, I want access to an admin section to view and manage orders.
-    - The admin user has access to the django admin section where they can manage orders.
+    - The admin user has access to the Django admin section where they can manage orders.

     [User Story 23](documentation/testing/testing_user_stories/user_story23.gif)

 24. As a site owner, I want to be able to manage blog posts.
-    - Superusers are able to add blogs from the site management page.
+    - Superusers can add blogs from the site management page.
     - Once a blog is added the user is redirected to the blog detail page.
-From this page superusers, are able to edit and delete blogs.
+From this page superusers, can edit and delete blogs.
 These buttons will not be available to regular users.

     [User Story 24](documentation/testing/testing_user_stories/user_story24.gif)

 25. As a site owner, I want to be able to delete product reviews if they are unsuitable for the site.
-    - Superusers are able to delete any comments that have been left by other users, by clicking the trash icon on product reviews.
+    - Superusers can delete any comments that have been left by other users, by clicking the trash icon on product reviews.

     [User Story 25](documentation/testing/testing_user_stories/user_story25.gif)

-26. As a site owner, I want to be able to monitor contact messages that have been submitted by site user's and delete them once they have been responded to.
+26. As a site owner, I want to be able to monitor contact messages that have been submitted by site users and delete them once they have been responded to.
-    - Superusers are able to manage contact messages on the site management page by cliking the manage contacts icon.
+    - Superusers can manage contact messages on the site management page by clicking the manage contacts icon.
 From here superusers can monitor messages that have been sent and delete them once the messages have been responded to.

     [User Story 26](documentation/testing/testing_user_stories/user_story26.gif)